dwavesystems/dwave-ocean-sdk/docs/ocean/leap_authorization.rst

             .. [#]
-                If you have an existing environment, you can use the ``dwave leap project ls`` command to retrieve the names and codes of all your accounts projects.
+                If you have an existing environment, you can use the ``dwave leap project ls`` command to retrieve the names and codes of all your account's projects.

 #.
 If you are not currently logged into the Leap service, you are asked to
     enter your credentials.